Azure/acr/docs/preview/abac-repo-permissions/README.md

 ### Scoping Role Assignments to Specific Repositories

 Permissions of ABAC-enabled roles can be optionally scoped to specific repositories during role assignment.
-You can scope ABAC-enabled role assignments through the Azure Portal or `az cli`.
+You can scope ABAC-enabled role assignments through the [Azure Preview Portal for ACR ABAC](https://ms.portal.azure.com/?feature.abacACR=true) or `az cli`.

 > Important: If you assign an ABAC-enabled role (such as the ACR Repository Reader role) without any ABAC conditions to restrict to specific repositories, the role assignment will grant permissions to the entire registry.

 #### Scoping Role Assignments to Specific Repositories through Azure Portal

 Scoping role assignments can be done through the Access control (IAM) blade in the Azure Container Registry portal or through `az cli`.
-The Azure Container Registry team recommends using the portal experience in lieu of the `az role assignment` command for scoping role assignments during the private preview for ease of use.
+The Azure Container Registry team recommends using the [Azure Preview Portal for ACR ABAC](https://ms.portal.azure.com/?feature.abacACR=true) in lieu of the `az role assignment` command for scoping role assignments during the private preview for ease of use.

+##### Using the Azure Preview Portal for ACR ABAC Repository Permissions

+To participate in the private preview, you **must** use the Azure Preview Portal for ACR ABAC to assign ABAC-enabled roles to specific repositories in a registry.
+The portal allows you to assign ABAC-enabled roles to specific repositories in a registry.
+The portal also allows you to scope role assignments to specific repositories through ABAC conditions.

+> **Note**: The preview portal for ACR ABAC is available at **<https://ms.portal.azure.com/?feature.abacACR=true>**.

+##### Navigating the Role Assignment Interface for ABAC Repository Permissions

 This section describes the Portal steps to granting permissions to enable pulling and listing artifacts within specific repositories.
 The following example assigns an ACR Repository Reader role that is scoped to repositories with names that match either a specific prefix or has an exact name match.